 NON-LIABILITY

 13.0 Neither Party herein shall be considered to be in default in respect to any obligation hereunder, other than the obligations of the Consumer to make payments of amounts due Seller under this Agreement, if failure of performance shall be due to uncontrollable forces, the term “uncontrollable forces” meaning any cause beyond the control of the Party affected, including, but not limited to, failure of facilities, flood, earthquake, storm, fire, lightning, epidemic, war, riot, civil disturbance, labor disturbance, sabotage, inability to obtain rights-of-way, permits, licenses, and authorizations from any local, state or federal agency or person for any of the facilities or equipment required to provide service hereunder, and restraint by court or public authority, which by exercise of due foresight such Party could not reasonably have been expected to avoid, and which by the exercise of due diligence it be unable to overcome.
 In the event of occurrence of Uncontrollable Forces, the Party affect shall give the other Party notice and full particulars of such Uncontrollable Forces event as soon as reasonably possible.
 Neither Party, however, shall be relieved of liability for failure of performance if such failure is due to removable or remediable causes which it fails to remove or remedy with reasonable dispatch.
 Nothing contained herein, however, shall be construed to require either Party to prevent or settle a strike against its will.
-The failure of Plains to render wholesale electric and transmission service [or to operate and maintain the facilities described in Article I or to obtain siting therefore shall be deemed to be within the meaning of “uncontrollable forces” for the purpose of this Agreement.
+The failure of Plains or Tri-State to render wholesale electric and transmission service or to operate and maintain the facilities described in Article I or to obtain siting therefore shall be deemed to be within the meaning of “uncontrollable forces” for the purpose of this Agreement.
+Notwithstanding anything to the contrary contained herein, the failure of Tri-State to render wholesale electric and transmission service due to pricing considerations shall not be deemed to be within the meaning of “uncontrollable forces” for the purpose of this Agreement.

 13.1 Each Party shall indemnify and save the other Party harmless from liability, loss, costs and expenses on account of injury to persons (including death) or damage or destruction of property occasioned by the negligence of its officers, employees or its contractors, except to the extent that it be proven that injury or damage resulted from the negligence of the other Party.
 Provided, however, that: